-- Connie Della-Piana, telephone: (703) 292-5309, email: cdellapi@nsf.gov - Bonnie Green, telephone: (703) 292-4386, email: (bongreen@nsf.gov)
+• Connie Della-Piana, telephone: (703) 292-5309, email: cdellapi@nsf.gov

 IX.
-OTHER INFORMATION
+Other Information

 The NSF website provides the most comprehensive source of information on NSF Directorates (including contact information), programs and funding opportunities.
 Use of this website by potential proposers is strongly encouraged.
 In addition, "NSF Update" is an information-delivery system designed to keep potential proposers and other interested parties apprised of new NSF funding opportunities and publications, important changes in proposal and award policies and procedures, and upcoming NSF Grants Conferences.
 Subscribers are informed through e-mail or the user's Web browser each time new publications are issued that match their identified interests.
 "NSF Update" also is available on NSF's website.